Kurinuki Cup Nº12

 Available finishes:

-• Fully glazed exterior, softly muting the wild clay and sand with a milky surface
+• fully glazed — softly muting the wild clay and sand; milky tones;

-• Partly glazed exterior, leaving areas of wild clay and sand exposed in their raw state.
-These areas are more textured and slightly rough at first, becoming softer with use.
+• partly glazed – leaving textured wild clay areas exposed; these areas are slightly rough at first, becoming softer with use.

 Special care piece.

 This cup features fine crazing in the glaze — tiny surface lines that are purely cosmetic.
 They do not penetrate the clay body.
-The stoneware is fired to 1220 °C and fully vitrified, waterproof, and food-safe.
+The stoneware is fired to 1220 °C and fully waterproof.
 Over time, the crazing may develop light staining from dark liquids.
 Please read the full care instructions below.

 Not dishwasher safe.
 Avoid abrasive or metal scrubbers.